TimAnthonyAlexander/north/docs/implementation.md

   - Line 42: "const myVariable = 1;"
     (differs at position 12: 'a' vs 'e')

-Hint: Use read_file with aroundMatch to see exact content, or use anchor-based editing (edit_by_anchor).
+Hint: Use read_around to see exact content, or use anchor-based editing (edit_by_anchor).
 ```

 #### Find Code Block Tool